akka/akka-http/docs/src/main/paradox/client-side/websocket-support.md

 it is possible to configure the client-side to perform automatic keep-alive using Ping (or Pong) frames.

 This is supported in a transparent way via configuration by setting the:
 `akka.http.client.websocket.periodic-keep-alive-max-idle = 1 second` to a specified max idle timeout.
-The keep alive triggers when no other messages are in-flight during the such configured period.
+The keep-alive triggers when no other messages are in-flight during the such configured period.
 Akka HTTP will then automatically send a [`Ping` frame](https://tools.ietf.org/html/rfc6455#section-5.5.2) for each of such idle intervals.